 If neither of these services floats your boat, there are plenty of other streaming subscriptions to choose from.
 Arguably the most well known would be Netflix, which starts from £5.99/$9 per month, going up in price depending on how many screens you want to access and if you want content at higher quality.

 You could also check out Amazon Prime Video, which you can either buy own its own for £5.99/$8.99 per month or as part of the Amazon Prime package for £7.99/$12.99 a month.
 The latter offers free express delivery, Prime Music, Prime Reading, photo storage, early access to Lightning Deals and even more.
-We’ve got more details in our head-to-head of Apple TV+ and Amazon Prime Video.
+We’ve got more details in our head-to-head of the best TV streaming services of 2019.

 We should also mention Disney+, which will be kicking off very shortly on 12 November.
 This will cost $6.99 per month (around £5.50) in the US, and will offer a whole library of classic Disney movies and shows, plus a plethora of original content, including the Star Wars spin-off - The Mandalorian.
 Unfortunately, Disney+ has not yet been announced in the UK, so you’ll have to get a VPN to access it.
 Find out more in our Disney+ news article.